Case Studies

 A B2B SaaS priced at a premium level was struggling to expand into the lower end of their target customer segment.
 The target customers would most likely choose nothing than commit to the premium SaaS price.

-The resulting pricing model held within Through’s recommended value-to-price range from the smallest to the largest customer.
+The resulting pricing model held within our recommended value-to-price range from the smallest to the largest customer.
 In addition to providing more approachable pricing, it also introduced an opportunity to upsell the unbundled features providing additional revenue growth opportunities across a larger customer base.

 A B2B SaaS company realized his pricing was a not working – he was winning deals but the margins were hurting growth and often times engagements came with operational gotchas dragging the organization down.
 Faced with a high-stakes make-or-break client opportunity the CRO recognized the same playbook would result in a dramatic underpricing and possibly long-term challenges for the company.